 Instructions

-- Pop the popcorn according to package directions.
-Remove any un-popped kernels by pouring popcorn over a wire cooling rack.
+• POP POPCORN: Pop the popcorn according to package directions.
+Remove any un-popped popcorn kernels.
 Alternatively, use purchased, pre-popped popcorn and skip this step.

-- Combine chocolate melts with oil and melt in the microwave in 15-second bursts, stirring between each burst, until completely smooth.
+• MELT CHOCOLATE: Combine chocolate melts with oil and melt in the microwave until completely smooth (See Note 3).
 Pour melted chocolate over popcorn and M&M's and stir with a spatula until well combined and coated.

-- Pour coated popcorn on the prepared baking sheet and spread in an even layer.
-Add sprinkles on top and let set at room temperature.
+• ADD SPRINKLES & LET SET: Pour coated popcorn on the prepared baking sheet and spread in an even layer.
+Add sprinkles on top (as little or as many as you'd like!) and let set/harden at room temperature.

 Video